-Note: Banks may restrict certain or all of its cards from making mobile payments, so do check directly with the bank if your card is compatible with Apple Pay.
+Note: Banks may restrict some or all cards from making mobile payments, so do check directly with the bank if your card is compatible with Apple Pay.

 How does Apple Pay work?

-Simply put, Apple Pay is a digital version of your existing wallet.
-By downloading Apple Pay, you can make purchases with your phone by tapping the terminal in the same way that you’d use your debit card to make a contactless payment.
-Because all your card information is securely stored within the app, it’s very similar to using your physical debit card to tap and go.
+Simply put, Apple Pay is a digital version of your existing wallet that stores all your card information securely.
+By downloading Apple Pay, you can make purchases with your phone by tapping it on the terminal in the same way that you’d use your debit card to make a contactless payment.

-To get a bit more technical, Apple Pay uses a near-field-communication (NFC) chip within your smartphone or Apple device to connect to a terminal in replace of your debit card.
-This chip communicates to a merchant’s point of sale payment terminal and enables the payment to be processed in the same way that a debit card works.
-This process all happens within seconds of tapping your smartphone or Apple device on the terminal.
+To get a bit more technical, Apple Pay uses a near-field-communication (NFC) chip embedded within your smartphone to connect to a terminal in place of your debit card.
+This chip communicates to a merchant’s point-of-sale terminal within seconds and enables the payment to be processed in the same way a debit card works.

 How to add a debit or credit card to Apple Pay